EddieJ03/Amazon-Reviews-Project/README.md

 Column 'verified_purchase' has 2 unique values.
 ```

-As expected, columns dealing with more variable data such as text and time have the most diversity, whereas the numerical columns have much less unique values.
+As expected, columns dealing with more variable data such as text and time have the most diversity, whereas the numerical columns have much fewer unique values.

 We noticed the verified_purchase column only had two values, likely for verify and not verified.
-We were curious how much reviews were verified, and we got the following:
+We were curious how many reviews were verified, and we got the following:
 ```
 True     96033
 False    34401